 Oh man.
 What if he's really sick?
 It's too much to think about.
 I run to him when he whimpers in the night because I can't stand the thought of pain coming near any of them.
 But it pisses me off.
 I just want to be left alone with my thoughts.
 How can I enjoy a little music, how can I find a little release, if the kids are going, "Mommmeeee..."

-I'm a stay at home mother.
-And a feminist!
-Ee-gads.
-I was royally flamed by a woman not long ago who not only challenged me but also my husband on how I could claim to be a feminist and a mom, let alone a stay at home one.
-I'm a writer of fiction (sometimes, hopefully, of truths) and I live life as an artist first, then a woman, then, all rolled up in one, as a mother and a lover and a driver and a cook and a million other things, including liberal, at least sometimes.
+I live life as an artist first, then a woman, then, all rolled up in one, a mother and a lover and a driver and a cook, and a million other things, including liberal, at least sometimes.
 I'm a writer and a mom and a spiritual pilgrim.
 Whatever happens, I can wing it.
 That's the cosmic challenge and intrinsic beauty of my job, my calling.
-I like my days.

 This is my life.
-I get hate mail from people who think I've betrayed them as well as The Cause (feminism) by becoming a...UGH...a stay at home mother.
+I get hate mail from people who think I've betrayed them as well as The Cause (feminism) by becoming a...UGH...stay-at- home mother.
 Gag puke.
-I'm on a feminst stay at home mother's mailing list.
+I'm on a feminst, stay-at-home mother's mailing list.
 We all try to provide for each other the support and affirmation we don't get from the outside world.
-We've agreed to stop apologizing for not being Demi Moore, working mom extraordinaire, and to just be ourselves.
-In all our pale glory.
+We've agreed to stop apologizing for not being Demi Moore, working mom extraordinaire, and to just be ourselves, in all our pale glory.
 A parent is barely seen.
 We stand with our back against the wire fence of the playground, waiting to lunge if we're needed, shrinking back again if we're not.
 Our accolades are wispy and ephemeral, ever so pale, like the bubbles rising past my window from the children in the courtyard below.

 All my work